How do I form a corporation in South Carolina?

 Check if you need state or federal permits

-In addition, your business may need a variety of other licenses or permits depending on your industry.
+In addition, your business may need a variety of other South Carolina licenses and permits depending on your industry.
 Licensing happens at the federal, state, and local level, so you’ll need to do some research to determine what your corporation needs.

 You may also need to register with the Department of Revenue for a retail sales tax license if you will sell any tangible goods at retail.
 Also, check with the city and county you plan on doing business with to determine if anything is required at those levels.